 Dry Landscape Garden (karesansui) in Ryōanji

-The Ryōanji garden is the one of the most famous examples of a rock garden—a form which developed during the Moromachi period (1392-1573) with the efflorescence of Zen Buddhism in medieval Japan.
+The Ryōanji garden is the one of the most famous examples of a rock garden—a form which developed during the Muromachi period (1392-1573) with the efflorescence of Zen Buddhism in medieval Japan.
 This type of garden consists of rocks and pebbles rather than vegetation and water, and was mainly created on the grounds of temples for encouraging contemplation.
 White gravel often symbolizes flowing elements such as waterfalls, rivers, creeks, or sea, while rocks suggest islands, shores, or bridges.

 Muqi Fachang, Fishing Village at Sunset, a section of “Eight Views of the Xiao and Xiang Rivers,” 13th-century handscroll, cut and remounted as eight hanging scrolls (Nezu Museum, Tokyo)